tlepple/iceberg-intro-workshop/README.md

 ###  `Time Travel` example from data in our customer table:

 When we loaded our `customer` table initially it had only 5 rows of data.
 We then ran a `MERGE` query to update some existing rows and insert new rows.
-With this query we can see our table results as it existed in that initial phase before the `MERGE`.
+With this query, we can see our table results as they existed in that initial phase before the `MERGE`.

 We need to grab the `snapshop_id` value from our above query and edit the following query with your `snapshot_id` value.

-Query of the table after our first INSERT statement:
+The query of the table after our first INSERT statement:
   *  replace this `snapshop_id` with your value:

-In this step we will get results that show the data as it was originally loaded.
+In this step, we will get results that show the data as it was originally loaded.
 ```
 SELECT
     cust_id,